joelhawksley/identity/resume.md

 - Active member of Boulder Ruby Meetup since 2016
 - Mentor of dozens of aspiring software engineers in the community
 - Big Brothers Big Sisters mentor since 2017
-- Louisville, Colorado Board of Adjustment boardmember since 2021
+- Louisville, Colorado Board of Adjustment board member from 2021-2023

 ## Experience